RezwanM/strings_to_pig_latin/README.md

-# Strings To Pig Latin
+# Strings to Pig Latin

 This repo contains code for converting an input string consisting only of letters into Pig Latin.